NeedMoreCrack/VidsProtect/README.md

 ---

-*VidsProtect — Protect your video content with layered encryption.*
+*VidProtect — Protect your video content with layered encryption.*